Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 I use curry and paprika powders to spice the soup.
 When I was shopping at an Indian grocery store, the Indian shopkeeper told me that he often added Hungarian paprika to curry.
 Hmm interesting, so when I went home I gave it a try.
 I added curry powder along with paprika to this soup and the results were phenomenal.
 The Indian man gave me a great tip!
 I really like how the curry and the paprika work together in this soup.

 That is it!
-It takes less than an hour to cook and it will never disappoint you.
+It takes about an hour to cook and it will never disappoint you.
 Try it and please let me know in the comment section what you think!

 RECIPE